Gemstone Spotlight: Peridot

 Slice of meteorite containing traces of the mineral olivine.
 Peridot is the gemstone quality form of olivine.
 Photo credit: Michelle Pajak-Reynolds

 While Egypt’s storied mines have been depleted, peridot continues to be unearthed in Myanmar, Pakistan, Sri Lanka, Kenya, China, and the United States.
 The richest modern deposit lies in Arizona’s San Carlos Apache Reservation, where generations of Apache families have carried on the tradition of peridot mining.
-There, under desert skies, the Earth still offers up its green fire.

 Caring for peridot jewelry